THE MEANING OF HUMAN-COMPUTER INTERACTION

 leads to Fischer’s further considerations such as

-of users that reside inside a computational environment.
-They should be
+that reside inside a computational environment.
+They should be differentiated

-differentiated from mental models that users have of systems and tasks that
+from mental models that users have of systems and tasks that reside in the

-designers who work for managers who have models of users for the managers’
+for managers who have models of users for the managers’ purposes of satisfying

 “interaction between people and computers requires